Yoga Props Australia Research.

 If you don’t have blocks, and you have access to handy-person skills, you can also try sawing and sanding some timber that you can also buy at suppliers like Bunnings.
 In some respects, wood makes cheaper and better blocks than the standard foam blocks.
 Wood is firmer.

-Get a non-slippery mat!
+Get at least a moderate quality mat!

-It’s nearly always best to wash a new mat in your washing machine, with just a sprinkle of washing powder.
+Sometimes, it helps to wash a new mat in your washing machine, with just a sprinkle of washing powder.
 That will get rid of much of the slip.

 We like to think of this as yoga props Australia thinking!
 We’ve specialised in Iyengar yoga poses with props, so ask us anything you are unsure about.